 The 10 Best Sci-Fi Movies on Netflix Right Now

-If you’re in the mood for some speculative fiction and your pile of Arthur C. Clarke books has been exhausted, you could do worse than to tune in to Netflix.
+If you’re in the mood for some speculative fiction and your pile of Arthur C. Clarke books has been exhausted, you could do worse than to tune into Netflix.
 The streaming service is constantly acquiring new films in the sci-fi and fantasy genres that should satisfy most fans of alternative futures.
-Here are ten of the best sci-fi movies on Netflix right now.
+Here are 10 of the best sci-fi movies on Netflix right now.

 This low-budget independent film may have helped inspire the current "escape room" attraction fad.
 Six strangers wake up in a strange room that leads only to other rooms—all of them equipped with increasingly sadistic ways of murdering occupants.